profsmith89/ctps/_sources/chap11.md

 Knowing whether you need to prepend `self` to a name is tricky, and it will take some time for you to naturally know when and when not to use it.
 Until you do, I suggest you pause as you write a variable name in a class method and ask yourself, "Am I trying to access an attribute of a particular instance of this abstract data type (i.e., class), or is this just a local variable that is helping me to complete the work of this method?"
 You need `self` in the first case, and not in the second.
 ```

-As you can see in the function body of `Pin.__init__` (lines 23-34), instance variables are sprinkled throughout the constructor's implementation.
+As you can see in the function body of `Pin.__init__` (lines 24-34), instance variables are sprinkled throughout the constructor's implementation.
 If you explain your data type's abstraction in a docstring, a user won't have to read through your constructor to try to understand what attributes you've made available.
-And as you can see in my docstring for the class `Pin`, I append the word `instance` to the front of the instance attributes when noting them in a class's docstring.

 ## Methods

 In addition to `__init__`, the class definition in `pin.py` defines two other methods.
 The `distance` method computes the as-the-crow-flies distance between the instance variable `self.loc` and the method's formal parameter `loc`.
-I use this method in `wander.py` (line 40) to have Cosmo jump from his current location in `my_city` to the closest, highly-rated pin.
+I use this method in `wander.py` (line 41) to have Cosmo jump from his current location in `my_city` to the closest, highly-rated pin.

 ```{code-block} python
 ---